avastmick/dotfiles/.config/README.md

 - Dotfiles - evaluate a shift to [Nix Homemanager](https://nixos.wiki/wiki/Home_Manager), possibly as a part of a wider move to a whole machine configuration using `Nix` and away from `homebrew` and `apt`, etc.
 - Terminal multiplexer - evaluate [Zellij](https://zellij.dev/) to see if it uses less memory than `tmux`.
 - Editor - evaluate [Helix](https://helix-editor.com/) to see if the early view on memory usage is carried over in everyday mode.
+The only significant missing feature is `copilot` or similar.

 ### Helix